FinweLtd/orion360-sdk-pro-hello-ios/README.md

 ## Run OrionPro-VideoPlayer

 The Scheme pop-up menu lets you choose which simulator or device you’d like to run your app on.
-As seen on Figure 26 iPhone 8 Plus Simulator, not an iOS device.
+On Figure 26 iPhone 8 Plus Simulator is selected.

 ![screen shot 2018-03-14 at 15 20 36](https://user-images.githubusercontent.com/36510685/37404876-c7ab783a-279b-11e8-8559-3fec73585ebe.png)